sam1362/event-explorer/README.md

   * A .NET 9 backend (`EventsApi`) that fetches events from Ticketmaster securely (API key kept on server).
   * A Next.js 14 frontend (`event-explorer`) that displays events with city filtering, sorting, and event cards.

-* **Future improvements (with more time):**
-  * Add more event categories beyond entertainment.
-  * Add more filters (by category, date, price, etc.).
-  * Debounce for search.
-  * Apply Pagination or Infinite Scroll.
-  * Add search by date and keyword.
-  * Write more unit tests for both frontend and backend.

 ---